christianebacani/Roadmap/README.md

       Altering / Changing, Truncating Data Type for Data Storage Optimizations or for further use cases like a suitable Data Type for Analysis.
 I used `ALTER TABLE`, and `Modify` the column to change it's Data Type and `Truncate` it to reduce the storage of that Data Type for further processing.

-       [!NOTE]
-       Truncating Data Type is not advisable in common scenarios.
-So better use it with cautions!.
+      > **Note:** Truncating Data Type is not advisable in common scenarios.
+So better use it with caution!

 ## Contact

 Feel free to reach out to me if you have any questions or would like to collaborate on a project.
 You can contact me through: